joelklabo/AudioToVideo/README.md

    pip install -r requirements.txt
    ```

+   Note: If you're using Python 3.7 or later, you may not need to install `concurrent-futures` as it's included in the standard library.

 3. Set up your OpenAI API key:
    Create a `.env` file in the project root and add your OpenAI API key:
    ```